eglerean/2020-05-25-online/left_column.md

 ### May 25-27 and June 2-4, 9:00-12:15 CEST

 **We are full!
 We will try to make more spaces available by live streaming.
-Please check back here, for us to provide more information.
-Helpers, see below.
-People who are part of a team but didn't have time to register along with others, please contact us by email (below).**
+Helpers can still register, see below.
+People who are part of a team but didn't have time to register along with others, please contact us by email (below).**  This is a developing situation (2020-05-13), please check back for more information.

 <a class="btn btn-danger disabled" href="#" data-mode="1"
 target="_blank">We are full, see below</a>